ianjohngraham/ianjohngraham.github.io/_posts/publish/2015-09-01-sitecore-speak-chart-components-easy-as-pie.md

 categories: [Sitecore, Sitecore 8, SPEAK]
 tags: []
 ---
-Over the past couple of months I've been fooling around with some Sitecore SPEAK components and the Experience Analytics Dashboard in Sitecore 8.
+<span class="dropcap">O</span>ver the past couple of months I've been fooling around with some Sitecore SPEAK components and the Experience Analytics Dashboard in Sitecore 8.
 With my rudimentary knowledge I set myself a challenge: to create a New Vs Returning  Visitors Pie Chart in the Experience Analytics Dashboard, much the same as the one you get out of the box with Google Analytics.

 <!--more-->